MultiverseLearningProducts/swe/src/mod2/wk1/day3.md

 ### Sorting an array of numbers

-Things start to full apart a bit when we try and sort numbers:
+Things start to fall apart a bit when we try and sort numbers:

 ```javascript
 let numbers = [1678, 2, 3, 78, 9, 10001];